BlanchetteLab/RefHiC/README.md

 <b>We suggest users run RefHiC on GPU.
 You can run RefHiC on CPU for TAD/loop annotations, but it is much slower than on GPU.
 Model training on CPU is <s>almost</s> impossible.</b>

-We also provide examples with data for TAD and loop annotations under example folder.
+We also provide examples with data for TAD and loop annotations under **example folder**.

+You can find scripts (i.e. .R and .ipynb scripts) and data to **reproduce our analysis** in the manuscript at https://zenodo.org/record/7007962.

+## software dependencies
+RefHiC is developed and tested on Linux machines and relies on the following packages:
+<pre>appdirs==1.4.4
+click==8.0.1
+cooler==0.8.11
+einops
+h5py
+importlib_resources>=5.4.0
+matplotlib
+numpy
+pandas
+requests
+setuptools
+tqdm</pre>
 ## Installation
 RefHiC relies on several libraries including pytorch, scipy, etc.
 We suggest users using conda to create a virtual environment for it (It should also work without using conda, i.e. with pip).
 You can run the command snippets below to install RefHiC: